If you are a new user of Cloudways web host, you have probably come across this question.

 - In cPanel it takes a little knowledge to transfer servers to other users.
 In Cloudways you can transfer ownership of servers is 1-click ahead.+

-For the sake of this tutorial, I created a new server on Cloudways on DigitalOcean LaaS based in San Francisco with a 2 GB RAM plan.
+For the sake of this tutorial, we created a new server on Cloudways on DigitalOcean LaaS based in San Francisco with a 2 GB RAM plan.

-Read also: Create server and websites on Cloudways.
+Read how to create a server and a website on Cloudways.

-At the top of the Server Management page, you will see the server info such as the server size of RAM and Storage, and the server IP address.
-Also the server location.
+At the top of the Server Management page, you will see the server info such as the server RAM, Storage, IP address, and location.

-On the right side of the top banner, you will see the number of applications you have, the projects, and the members allowed on the Server.
+On the right side of the upper banner, you will see the number of applications, projects, and members on the Server.

-That being said, let’s break down all the eight Cloudways’ control panel options, or in other words, Cloudways Server Management.
+That being said, let’s break down all the eight Cloudways Server Management tabs starting with Master Credentials tab.

-The first tab of the Server Management panel is the Master Credentials.
+The first tab of Cloudways Server Management is the Master Credentials.
 Master Credentials are used to gain access to server files via SSH and SFTP.